cetic/TSimulus/docs/source/binary/conditional.rst

 The values produced by a time series can be influenced by the values of a binary time series.
-The conditional time series takes a binary time series, called the condition, as a parameter, as well as one or two arbitrary times series.
+The conditional time series takes a binary time series, called the condition, as a parameter, as well as one or two arbitrary time series.

 The value produced by the conditional time series is determined by the following rules: